by The Naked Barista May / June 2015 Alexia

 The Strandlopers were nomadic and frequented this area due to the natural sweet water springs near the lagoon mouth.
 Here they would stop to rest and re-provision.

-Zinkwasi is also part of the Zululand Birding Route and no wonder as the freshwater lagoon offers a home to a vast range of birdlife.
+Zinkwasi is also part of the Zululand Birding Route and no wonder the freshwater lagoon offers a home to a vast range of birdlife.

 Indigenous forests also provide the best walking and fishing trails.